The confused deputy problem

 The confused deputy problem is a security issue where an entity that doesn't have permission to perform an action can coerce a more-privileged entity to perform the action.
 To prevent this, Amazon provides tools that help you protect your account if you provide third parties (known as cross-account) or other Amazon services (known as cross-service) access to resources in your account.

 At times, you might need to give a third party access to your Amazon resources (delegate access).
-For example, let's say that you decide to hire a third-party company called Example Corp to monitor your Amazon Web Services account and help optimize costs.
+For example, you decide to hire a third-party company called Example Corp to monitor your Amazon Web Services account and help optimize costs.
 In order to track your daily spending, Example Corp needs to access your Amazon resources.
 Example Corp also monitors many other Amazon Web Services accounts for other customers.
 You can use an IAM role to establish a trusted relationship between your Amazon Web Services account and the Example Corp account.
-One important aspect of this scenario is the external ID, optional information that you can use in an IAM role trust policy to designate who can assume the role.
+One important aspect of this scenario is the external ID, an optional identifier that you can use in an IAM role trust policy to designate who can assume the role.
 The primary function of the external ID is to address and prevent the confused deputy problem.

 Cross-account confused deputy prevention